AnsariAbdullah/codewars-solution/trash/readme.md

 ## array.map()
 map() creates a new array from calling a function for every array element.
 It does not execute the function for empty elements.
 It does not change the original array.

+## array.filter
+The filter() method creates a new array filled with elements that pass a test provided by a function.
+This method does not execute the function for empty elements.
+The method does not change the original array.